 Prospect Park Southwest and Vanderbilt Street

-This playground near Prospect Park Lake has a separate gated area for toddlers, with a small slide and a structure to climb on.
+This playground, near Prospect Park Lake, has a separate gated area for toddlers, with a small slide and a climbing structure.
 In the middle of the playground, there’s a row of bucket swings, as well as a water feature during warmer months.
 On the opposite end, there’s a large climbing hexagon for bigger kids, along with a spinning structure and a jungle gym with tunnels, slides, ladders, and monkey bars, so it works for families with kids in multiple age groups.
-No bathrooms, which is a bit of a bummer, but the other features outweigh that disadvantage.
+There are no bathrooms, which is a bit of a bummer, but the other features outweigh that disadvantage.

-You’ll find sand, water, jungle gyms, baby swings, and tire swings in the shady play area of the Lincoln Road Playground.
+You’ll find sand, water, jungle gyms, baby swings, and tire swings in the shady play area at Lincoln Road Playground.